mia-platform/documentation/docs/fast_data/configuration/config_maps/aggregation.md

 <!-- TODO: Screenshot of the Base Projection -->

 The select field will show all the projections set in the selected ER Schema.
-The selection will represent the first dependency created in the aggregation that will be linked with <!-- TODO: Link to the Projection Changes after Input and Output refactor --> the `identifier` object of the Projection Changes.
+The selection will represent the first dependency created in the aggregation that will be linked with the `identifier` object of the [Projection Changes](/fast_data/inputs_and_outputs.md#projection-change).

 ### How to map fields